lucarv/connfac-lab/LAB 4/README.md

 ![](images/arch.png )

 We will need to create an new deployment manifest that includes the opc-ua publisher.

+## Create config file on the Edge device

 This module needs to read a config file that contains information about the OPC-UA servers and nodes that it should connect too.
 We will need to store this configuration file on the edge device and subsequently mount it so it is available for the module.

-Let's do that first.
+Let's do that first!

 1. SSH into the raspberry pi
-2. Create a folder called iotedge with a file called pn.json.
+2. Create a folder called iotedge with a file called **pn.json**.
 Run the following commands:
 ```
 > mkdir iotedge
 > cd iotedge